 For large or complex searches, more than one OSC may be assigned by the Coordinating Authority.
+OSCs report to the relevant Coordinating Authority and may be limited by delegation, time or other criteria deemed relevant by the Coordinating Authority.

 When appropriate, an aircraft coordinator (ACO) may also be designated to assist with onscene coordination of SAR aircraft.